 Academic Advising and Support

-Academic advisors on campus assist students in understanding degree and program requirements, general university academic policies, and campus resources for personal, academic, and career growth.
-Advisors are available for each campus major as well as for Open Option students (those who have not yet declared a major).
+Student Success Advisors (SSAs) on campus assist students in understanding degree requirements, general university policies, and availability of resources.
+SSAs also supporting students holistically in their development as successful students and citizens.
+Advisors are available for each campus major as well as for General Studies students (those who have not yet declared a major).
 Advisor contact information and appointments are available at http://www.suu.edu/advising/advisors.html or by calling 435-586-5420.

-Students should work with their advisor prior to registration to ensure progress toward a degree or certificate.
-In addition, prior to registration each semester, all students must obtain a Registration Access Code (RAC) via DegreeWorks.
+While students are encouraged to work closely with their SSA throughout their academic career at SUU, they should, at minimum, consult with their advisor prior to registration to ensure progress toward a degree or certificate.
+In addition, prior to registration each semester, all students should review their degree progress via DegreeWorks.

 The Student’s Role in Advisement

 Southern Utah University expects students to be responsible for their own academic progress as they move through the University.
 To accomplish this objective, each student will:

 - Assume responsibility for knowing the rules, regulations, and policies of the university and the specific requirements of the student’s degree program per the appropriate university catalog;